 In creating a display program for a new product, particularly if it is a product with a lower price point, there are a few things to keep in mind:

-- As a general rule of thumb for lower priced products, try to keep you POP display cost in the 5%-10% range of the retail value of the products being merchandised on the display.
+- As a general rule of thumb for lower priced products, try to keep your retail POP display cost in the 5%-10% range of the retail value of the products being merchandised on the display.

 - Don’t try to put too much product on the display.
 There’s a natural tendency to add as much product as possible so you can amortize the cost of the display over a greater number of SKUs, but you also want to show the retailer that your product moves.
 For the program above, we built these displays to hold just 6 pouches because we wanted fast sell-through.